hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 > design <- ~ celltype
 ```

-### Obtain the Ensembl transcript/gene IDs and gene names for annotation of results
+### Step 3: Create Biomart dataset to query

-Use the biomaRt package to query the Ensembl genome database.
+Obtain the Ensembl transcript/gene IDs and gene names for annotation of results by using the biomaRt package to query the Ensembl genome database.
 BiomaRt allows extensive genome information to be accessible during an analysis.

 ```
 # Using biomaRt, ensure host is the appropriate version since the main portal (www.ensembl.org) is not accessible from Orchestra